“And this is my second girlfriend”

-Not really helping brain… Let’s not get into how you got stuck with this self doubt now.
-But lets look at how to handle this unconstructive critic?
-Well, there are a few tactics to minimize its effects.
+Not really helping brain… Let’s not get into how you got stuck with this self-doubt now.
+How to handle this unconstructive critic.
+There are a few tactics to minimize its effects.

 One technique to negate negative self-talk – is rephrasing your thoughts.
 Whenever a negative scripts arise, notice it, and actively rephrase it in your head.
 For example: